Predicting Clinical Outcomes in Glioblastoma: An Application of Topological and Functional Data Analysis: Software Availability

 \section{Software Availability}

-Software to compute the SECT from images is publicly available in both R code and located on the repository \url{https://github.com/RabadanLab/SECT}.
-The MRI images were segmented using the Medical Imaging Interaction Toolkit with augmented tools for segmentation (MITKats), which was written C++ and is also located at \url{https://github.com/RabadanLab/MITKats} \cite{mitkats}.
-The Gaussian process regression model was fit using utilities from the Bayesian approximate kernel regression (BAKR) software package located at \url{https://github.com/lorinanthony/BAKR} \cite{Crawford:2017aa}.
+Software to compute the SECT from images and fit the Gaussian process regression model is publicly available in both R and MATLAB code, and located on the repository \url{https://github.com/lorinanthony/SECT}.
+The MRI images were segmented using the Medical Imaging Interaction Toolkit with augmented tools for segmentation (MITKats), which was written C++ and is located at \url{https://github.com/RabadanLab/MITKats} \cite{mitkats}.